 When it comes to resolving debt, there isn’t a one-size-fits-all solution.
 Some people may be able to reduce debt on their own, and others may need professional help.
 If you are looking to pay down debt on your own, you may have heard about two popular approaches: the snowball and avalanche methods.

 If not, you’re probably wondering what winter fun has to do with resolving debt.
 These are two common terms that people use to describe techniques for tackling debt.
 Whether you choose the snowball or avalanche method should really depend on your personality, your goals, and what motivates you.
 What works for one person doesn’t work across the board for everyone else.

-If your foremost goal is to save money and resolve your debt in as short a time as possible, you will want to tackle the highest interest rate card first.
-It’s like working from hardest to easiest.
+The avalanche method of debt reduction is like working from the hardest to the easiest debt.
 You start from the top and work your way down, like an avalanche falling from a mountain.
-The aim is to pay as much as possible on debts with the highest interest rates while making at least minimum payments on the rest.
+The aim of the debt avalanche method is to pay as much as possible on debts with the highest interest rates while making at least minimum payments on the rest.

-After you succeed in paying off the debt with the highest interest, you proceed with the next one.
-Keep doing this until your debts are resolved!
-It’s a more aggressive repayment strategy, but you will probably reduce your debt load more quickly this way.
-It’s sometimes easier said than done though, because everyone wants to save money, but will you be disciplined enough to stick with the plan…even when money gets tight?
+The avalanche method of debt reduction is a more aggressive repayment strategy than making minimum payments, but you will probably reduce your debt load more quickly this way.
+It’s sometimes easier said than done to use the debt avalanche method, because everyone wants to save money, but will you be disciplined enough to stick with the plan…even when money gets tight?

-So, which method is right for you – debt snowball or debt avalanche?
+Which debt reduction method is right for you – debt snowball or debt avalanche?

 Mathematically speaking, the avalanche method of debt reduction is often cheaper and faster overall.
 You get rid of the more damaging debts first because higher interest means you’ll have to pay back more over time.
 However, the snowball method of debt reduction can help you build confidence, assuming that early success will motivate you to pay off the rest of your debts.